jannisko/differential-evolution/README.md

 ![gif of a quadratic model being optimized](animations/quadratic_models.gif)
 ![gif of the ackley loss being optimized](animations/ackley_optimization.gif)

+Higher quality versions of these animations can be found under [Releases](https://github.com/jannisko/differential-evolution/releases).

 ## Motivation

 I started this project as an assignment for my Tensorflow class.
 I am sharing this to help anyone with a similar assignment.